 Appreciate the Inner Person to Avoid Being Intimidated By Others

 #Beautiful and confident women should never be a threat when we are in their presence.
 Intimidation should definitely not exist, especially when these women radiate with love and concern for others.
-Our family unfortunately experienced death of a dear relative recently.
+Our family, unfortunately, experienced the death of a dear relative recently.
 The majority of us had never met Debra Simmon, but she offered that all of us could stay at her home which consisted of more than twelve people.
 What a loving gesture.
 Debra really made us feel at home during the time of our loss.
 This was a demonstration of inner beauty.
-During the interview, she acknowledged something that she taught her daughter Selina, "to have a heart for people."
+During the interview, Debra acknowledged something that she taught her daughter Selina, "to have a heart for people."
 In the end, it is truly not only what is on the outside but what is dwelling on the inside and how we extend that to others.
-What a beautiful example we can all apply in our lives as an inner extensiion of love, rather than being concerned about our outward appearance.
+What a beautiful example we can all apply in our lives as an inner extension of love, rather than being concerned about our outward appearance.

 Disclaimer: Angelladywriter is a volunteer journalist and is not responsible for the advertisements that surround this page.

 Dory Bork, who is spiritually strong, confident and beautiful writes the friends who are imprisoned falsely for practicing their beliefs as Jehovah’s Witnesses

 Things We Can Do as Confident and Beautiful Women